silagokth/NACU/readme.md

- The VHDL code, the logic and concepts described in this file constitute the intellectual property of the authors listed below, who are affiliated to KTH(Kungliga Tekniska HĂ¶gskolan), School of ICT, Kista.
+ The VHDL code, the logic and concepts described in this file constitute the intellectual property of the authors listed below, who are affiliated to KTH(Kungliga Tekniska Högskolan), School of EECS, Kista.
  Any unauthorised use, copy or distribution is strictly prohibited.
  Any authorised use, copy or distribution should carry this copyright notice unaltered.